Nonminimal infrared gravitational reheating in light of ACT observation: Conclusion

-This essentially results into a noticeable difference in the $\Tre$ vs $\xi$ parameter space as shown in Fig.(\ref{comparisonfig}) as compared to the perturbative results.
+This essentially results in a noticeable difference in the $\Tre$ vs $\xi$ parameter space as shown in Fig.(\ref{comparisonfig}) as compared to the perturbative results.
 In Fig.(\ref{comparisonfigJorEin}), we have also shown a comparison between the Jordan and Einstein frame reheating parameter space.
-Interestingly, near the conformal limit, we find a discrepancy in the predictions of these two frames, which justifies the non-equivalence between these two frames in the non-minimal coupling induced reheating scenario.\\
+Interestingly, near the conformal limit, we find a discrepancy in the predictions of these two frames, which justifies the non-equivalence between these two frames in the non-minimal coupling induced reheating scenario.\\ In this context, we would like to mention one important point.
+In our present model, the parametric resonance can be sourced by two factors: i) Oscillation of the curvature scalar $R$ along with sufficiently high non-minimal coupling strength $\xi>50$, that can lead to strong non-perturbative resonance particularly for the modes $k\sim \ke$, as discussed in \cite{Garcia:2023qab}, and ii) For equation of state $\wre > 1/3$, there exists self resonance phenomena\cite{Lozanov:2017hjm} that can give rise to radiation domination early.
+This self-resonance can have an impact depending upon its strength, which needs detailed investigation.
+We can compare the efficiency of the self-resonance dynamics with the present reheating scenario, which is left for our future endeavour.